 The EML 300B Mesh is a wonderful and most amazing tube.
 The use of this tube requires some care, because it is not a Plug&Play replacement for any 300B.
 However excellent sound quality is possible with this tube.

-With amplifier design, there is always the trade off between best sound, and highest output power.
+Most normal amplifiers are somewhere in between, and each type has it's own justification.
+We just need to understand what that justification is.
+So what did the designer have in mind when he build this amplifier? .
+There is always the trade off between best sound, and highest output power.
 It's not possible to have best sound, and highest output power in one design.

 We really need to look at how the amplifier design is presented.
 When we have a 'muscle' type of 300B amplifier, claiming to get so and so many Watt out of a standard 300B tube, it has to be clear, the design compromise here was: power at the cost of sound quality.
 By the same idea we have to understand amplifiers which can produce medium output power only, and such which produce only low power. (of course a pre amplifier, or a driver stage with 300B is also a low power application)

-Very Important is, the speakers should match the amplifier.
+The speakers should match the amplifier.